Our Team

 Vanessa Blackstone is the Executive Director of the Pain Psychology Center and a clinical trainer/consultant at the Pain Reprocessing Therapy Center.
 She is a direct, transparent therapist, specializing in mindfulness-based approaches.
 She integrates cognitive behavioral and psychodynamic therapies with a solution-focused, strengths-based approach.
 Vanessa upholds a sophisticated set of interpersonal skills allowing her to connect with others and create a safe, supportive, and empowering environment.
 Following her own personal recovery with chronic pain, Vanessa understands the importance of meeting the unique needs of each patient.
 She also has a background in treating substance-use disorders, sex therapy, couples therapy, and works as an on set wellness professional.

-Giovanna earned her master’s degree in social work from the University of Southern California.
-She has experience treating individuals with anxiety, depression, and mood disorders.
-Giovanna’s personal healing and recovery from chronic pain have helped her understand the obstacles that clients can encounter.
+Giovanna is a licensed psychotherapist and the Associate Director at the Pain Psychology Center.
+She graduated with her Master’s from the University of Southern California.
+Giovanna specializes in treating chronic pain and is certified in Pain Reprocessing Therapy.
+In addition, she has experience treating individuals with anxiety, depression, and mood disorders.
+Giovanna’s personal healing and recovery from chronic pain have helped her connect with her clients to understand the obstacles one can encounter.
 She integrates mindfulness, self-compassion, and a strengths-focused approach.
-Giovanna believes an essential part of healing is creating a safe therapeutic space.
-Therefore, she recognizes everyone’s journey is unique and strives to build safety by implementing self-empowerment, patience, and humor.
+Giovanna believes an essential part of healing is creating a warm and inclusive therapeutic space.
+Therefore, she recognizes everyone’s journey is unique and strives to build safety by implementing self-empowerment, patience, and bringing lightness toward one’s healing.

 Director of Operations

-Paulina Assaf earned her master’s degree in social work from the University of Southern California.
-She utilizes cognitive behavioral therapy, pain reprocessing therapy and mindfulness techniques to help clients understand their own mind-body connection in order to deactivate pain signals in the brain.
-She encourages patients to approach their pain and subsequent healing not with expectation, but rather through a lens of empowerment.
-Paulina helps her clients to increase their self-compassion and self-care as essential tools in chronic pain recovery as well as personal growth.
+Paulina Soble is the Operations Director of the Pain Psychology Center and Co-Founder of the Pain Reprocessing Therapy Center.
+She earned her master’s degree from the University of Southern California.
+Paulina utilizes pain reprocessing therapy and draws influence from cognitive, behavioral, and psychodynamic theories to help clients better understand their own mind-body connection and deactivate fear signals in the brain.
+She encourages clients to approach their pain and subsequent healing not with expectation, but rather through a lens of empowerment.
+Paulina helps her patients to increase their self-compassion and self-care as essential tools in chronic pain recovery as well as personal growth.
+Paulina also has extensive experience working with anxiety, OCD, and disordered eating.

 Christine supports clients in navigating chronic pain and anxiety, with the ultimate goal of helping her clients to experience more balance and well-being in their lives.
 Christine’s approach weaves together mindfulness-based and cognitive behavioral therapies, and focuses on the process of cultivating deeper self-understanding and self-compassion.
 Some of Christine’s personal values that she brings into her work with clients include acceptance, authenticity, patience, humility, humor, and curiosity.